-The LSMPO will provide the public with reasonable and timely access to technical and policy information relating to the data or content in the development of the transportation plans, programs, and projects.
-Documents will be available for public inspection on the LSMPO website www.LakeSumterMPO.com and at the LSMPO office located at 1300 Citizens Boulevard, Suite 175, Leesburg, FL 34748 during normal business hours.
+The LSMPO will ensure that the public has reasonable and timely access to technical and policy information relating to the development of the transportation plans, programs, and projects.

+For projects that require public review and comment periods, this process begins when the LSMPO formally opens the comment period.
+The public is notified that documents are available for review on the LSMPO website www.LakeSumterMPO.com and at the LSMPO office located at 1300 Citizens Boulevard, Suite 175, Leesburg, FL 34748 during regular business hours.